 Store it Yourself

 In most cases, you deliver and pack your storage unit yourself; however, if you can't move your items, the storage company may do it for you for a fee.
-Some companies offer free moving service with the storage agreement.
-Ask what is included in the rental of the space (electricity/heat, security, etc...) and in the service before you sign.
+Some companies offer a free moving service with the storage agreement.
+Ask what is included in the rental of the space (electricity/heat, security, etc.) and the service before you sign.

-Container storage is normally used for long-term storage or for a set period of time.
+Container storage is normally used for long-term storage or a set period.
 This works best for people who are moving from one place to another and need a place to store all their household items until their new place is ready.
 Friends have used this type of storage option for when they traveled for an extended period of time and needed a place to put all their belongings.

-If you choose this option, the company will bring containers to your house which you pack yourself, with the help of instructions.
+If you choose this option, the company will bring containers to your house, which you pack yourself, with the help of instructions.
 You will have to determine how many containers you'll need.
 A company representative should be able to help you with the calculation.
-I suggest you do a complete home inventory to assist in the decision.
+We suggest you do a complete home inventory to assist in the decision.

 Your things are then moved to the storage facility by the storage company.
 Access to your things is extremely limited, if at all.
 Again, ask the company if there is any access.